-The SeaQuest2 should never be submerged unless all sensor cables are plugged in.
+The SeaQuest2 should never be submerged unless all sensor cables are plugged in, and the tail is securely attached.

 The electronics pod is not fully pressure-sealed unless all sensor cables are plugged into it.
 The protective dust caps for connectors and tubes do not offer protection against water pressure.